 - Tuition waivers during the spring and summer semesters

-- Monthly stipends during the internship
+- Monthly stipends and direct payments during the internship

 - Guaranteed scholarships